tdryer/feeder/README.md

-# Unnamed Feed Reader
+# Feeder

-A project by Elders of the Internet.
+A feed reader by Elders of the Internet.

 ## Getting Started